digitalinteraction/deconf/README.md

 ## Overview

+Deconf is currently being restructured to encorporate all of the learnings from the conferences run from it.
+The new architecture features an [api-server](./api-server) with an improved malleable data structure to store any conference data.
+The new server also includes "legacy" endpoints that maintain backwards compatability with `deconf-api-toolkit`.

+> More info coming soon…

-Deconf is made up of several repositories under the `digitalinteraction` organisation and each repository starts with `deconf`.
+Deconf is currently made up of several repositories under the `digitalinteraction` organisation and each repository starts with `deconf`.

 - [digitalinteraction/deconf-shared](https://github.com/digitalinteraction/deconf-shared) —
   A package of TypeScript types to be shared between the ui and api toolkits